Tim Roemer

-Timothy John Roemer (born October 30, 1956) is an American diplomat and politician from Indiana who, a member of the Democratic Party, served in the United States House of Representatives from 1991 to 2003 in Indiana's 3rd congressional district.
+Timothy John Roemer (born October 30, 1956) is an American diplomat and politician from Indiana who, as a member of the Democratic Party, served in the United States House of Representatives from 1991 to 2003 in Indiana's 3rd congressional district.
 Subsequently, he was later the president of the Center for National Policy (CNP), a Washington, D.C.–based national security think tank.
 He served as United States Ambassador to India from 2009 to 2011.
 Roemer later served on the advisory board of Washington, D.C.–based non-profit America Abroad Media.

 Early life and education

 Tim Roemer was born in 1956 in South Bend, Indiana.
 His grandfather, William F. Roemer, was a philosophy professor at the University of Notre Dame; and his grandmother was an elementary school teacher.
 Roemer's parents, James and Mary Ann Roemer, also worked at Notre Dame as dean of students and coordinator of volunteer activities, respectively.
 His uncle, William F. Roemer Jr., was an agent for the Federal Bureau of Investigation who battled organized crime.
 Roemer graduated from Penn High School in 1975 and worked at various jobs from the age of 14 to help pay for college.

 Tim Roemer graduated from the University of California, San Diego with a B.A. degree in 1979.
 He earned his Master of Arts and Doctor of Philosophy degrees from the University of Notre Dame; his 1985 dissertation was titled The Senior Executive Service: Retirement and Public Personnel Policy.